AlexisBRENON/awesome-configuration/README.md

 This is my [Awesome](http://awesome.naquadah.org) configuration.
 It is greatly inspired from [Vincent Bernat](https://github.com/vincentbernat/awesome-configuration)'s one.
 Here some of the things you may be interested in:
 * It is modular
-* It displays notifications when changing volume, brightness and Xrandr outputs
+* It displays notifications when changing ~~volume~~, brightness and Xrandr outputs
 * One tag for one app (except terminal)
 * Iconic tag name

 ## Requirements ##
-Here is a list of known requirements.
-As my Awesome install comes over a Debian Testing (Jessie) some requirements are already installed by it.
+Here is a list of known requirements on Arch Linux

 ### Awesome third library ###
 * [Shifty](https://github.com/bioe007/awesome-shifty) for tag management